sing2536/mysql-backup/README.md

 ## Share Google Drive folder to API

 1. Go to [Google Drive.](https://drive.google.com)
-2. Select/Create a folder and right click on it and select share.
+2. Select/Create a folder, right click on it and select share.
 3. Grab the "client_email" from credentials.json, and share it to that email.

 ## Create a .env